CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Method

 where $s_j$ denotes the similarity between $j^{th}$ word and the discriminative representative and $\cdot$ is the dot product operation.

-Then, the top $k\%$ words with the higher similarities are selected to generate a textual discriminative map.
-Given the cross-model attention scores $\bm{A}=\{\bm{a}^1,\bm{a}^2,...,\bm{a}^{\gamma}\}$ of important words from the cross-modal attention layer in the final decoder, the generation of the {\em textual} discriminative map $\bm{d}^t \in \mathbb{R}^{1\times N^s}$ is derived via ~\autoref{eq:a_norm} and ~\autoref{eq:a_maxpool}, which is similar to the generation of the {\em visual} discriminative map,
+We expect the embeddings of important words to have higher similarity to the visual discriminative representation in the latent space.
+Therefore, the top $k\%$ words with the higher similarities are selected to generate a textual discriminative map.
+Specifically, taking the visual tokens and textual tokens representations from the last layer, the cross-modal attention layer in the last decoder outputs the attention scores $A^\star \in \mathbb{R}^{N^r \times N^s} $ between each visual-textual-token pairs. $N^r$ denotes the number of words in the report.
+After selecting top $k$\% important words through \autoref{eq:sim}, we can now form the cross-modal attention score matrix of the important words $\bm{A}=\{\bm{a}^1,\bm{a}^2,...,\bm{a}^{\gamma}\}$ from the whole cross-modal attention scores $\bm{A}^\star$, where $\bm{a}^i \in \mathbb{R}^{1\times N^s}$ denotes the attention scores (similarities) between $i^{th}$ selected important word and each visual tokens (image regions).
+Then, the generation of the \textit{textual} discriminative map $\bm{d}^t \in \mathbb{R}^{1\times N^s}$ is derived via ~\autoref{eq:a_norm} and ~\autoref{eq:a_maxpool}, which is similar to the generation of the \textit{visual} discriminative map,